opensafely/documentation/docs/measures.md

 However the final step, which combines output across time periods, will always be run.

 This command accepts an `--output-dir` argument, which defines the directory in which the output measure files will be created.
-If this is configured, the command will also look for the input files in this directory, and so both this and the generate_cohort command in step 2 must be configured identically.
+If the `--output-dir` argument is configured, `generate_measures` expects the input cohort files to also be in the output directory.
+To ensure this, include the same `--output-dir` argument in the previous `generate_cohort` step.

 ## Putting it all together in a pipeline